Mastercard-Gateway/simplify-php-server/README.md

 Simplify Payment PHP Server [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 =========================
 This is an companion application to help developers start building mobile applications using Simplify Commerce by MasterCard to accept payments.
+For more information on how Simplify Commerce works, please go through the overview section of Tutorial at Simplify.com -  https://www.simplify.com/commerce/docs/tutorial/index

 ##Steps for running